noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

   - its optional, however
 - generally, using named parameters when invoking methods improve readability
   - e.g. `somePoop(flush = true)`
+- its typical to work with immutable data types

 ### principles